mattdelaune/Ecommerce_Market_Basket_Analysis/README.md

 <a id="features"></a>

 ## Features
-- Data Preparation: Comprehensive data cleaning, manipulation, and augmentation, including the generation of random names based on SKU codes and the optimization of database structure through table dissection and feature engineering.
+- **Data Preparation:** Comprehensive data cleaning, manipulation, and augmentation, including the generation of random names based on SKU codes and the optimization of database structure through table dissection and feature engineering.
-- Market Basket Analysis: In-depth examination of product combinations frequently purchased together, providing insights into customer buying patterns and opportunities for cross-selling and upselling.
+- **Market Basket Analysis:** In-depth examination of product combinations frequently purchased together, providing insights into customer buying patterns and opportunities for cross-selling and upselling.
-- Sales Trend Analysis and Product Affinity: Identification of key sales trends over time, including seasonality and product performance, to inform inventory management and promotional planning.
+- **Sales Trend Analysis and Product Affinity:** Identification of key sales trends over time, including seasonality and product performance, to inform inventory management and promotional planning.
-- Interactive Dashboard: A Power BI dashboard offering dynamic visualizations that allow stakeholders to explore sales data and insights in real-time, fostering data-driven decision-making.
+- **Interactive Dashboard:** A Power BI dashboard offering dynamic visualizations allowing stakeholders to explore real-time sales data and insights, fostering data-driven decision-making.
-- Actionable Insights: Clear, data-driven recommendations for improving sales performance and customer satisfaction based on the analysis of buying patterns and product affinities.
+- **Actionable Insights:** Clear, data-driven recommendations for improving sales performance and customer satisfaction based on the analysis of buying patterns and product affinities.
-- Comprehensive Reporting: A final report that details the analysis process, findings, and strategic recommendations, showcasing the ability to effectively communicate complex data insights to business stakeholders.
+- **Comprehensive Reporting:** A final report detailing the analysis process, findings, and strategic recommendations, showcasing the ability to communicate complex data insights to business stakeholders effectively.

 <a id="business-question"></a>